Santo (art): Attire and accessories

 Preserved regalia of Our Lady of Manaoag, in the ecclesiastical museum of its basilica, Pangasinan, Philippines.
 Many santo collectors also seek accessories and vestments like these, and donate these to publicly venerated images.

 The wardrobe items of more elaborate santos, especially bastidor mannequins, are often expensive, such as pieces woven with gold thread.
 The most expensive kind is known in the Philippines as inuod (Tagalog, 'wormed'), which uses a type of French gold bullion thread to make high-relief, embroidered floral and plant patterns on the statue's clothing.

 Headdresses are also an integral part of a santos, often encrusted with costume jewelry (such as paste and rhinestones) or real precious stones, to symbolize the spiritual wealth of the saint.
 The most common headdress for images is the aureola (halo) behind or above the head, while royal figures wear an additional corona (crown or coronet).

 A halo decorating the perimeter of the face, known as a resplendor or rostrillo, is almost always used, but not restricted to, images of the Blessed Virgin Mary, pointing to her traditional identification as the “Woman clothed in the sun” in the Apocalypse.
 Images of Jesus are readily identified by the Tres Potencias ('Three Powers') halo, a set of three rays protruding from Christ's head at acute angles.
-These are never used for any other subject, and are interpreted to mean various things, such as Christ's three faculties of will, memory, and understanding.
+These are never used for other subjects, and are interpreted to mean various things such as Christ's three faculties of will, memory, and understanding.
 Triangular haloes are exclusive to very rare set images of the Blessed Trinity, and some saints occasionally bear a luna or moon-shaped headband.
 Some female saints, particularly virgin martyrs, don diadems or tiaras; female saints are also usually given a parure or other jewellery from earrings, to necklaces, rings, and bracelets.